Virpi Butt

-Lucrezia Francesca Pandora Butt (formerly Virpi Sanna Sinikka Butt ([ˈvirpi butː]); August 9 1972 – November 22 2021) was a Finnish murderer.
-She first became known as Timantti in the 1993-94 season of Gladiaattorit.
+Lucrezia Francesca Pandora Butt (formerly Virpi Sanna Sinikka Butt ([ˈvirpi butː]); August 9, 1972 – November 22, 2021) was a Finnish murderer.
+She first became known as Timantti in the 1993-94 season of the television series Gladiaattorit.

-Killings in Pirkkala
+Murders in Pirkkala

-Virpi Butt was sentenced in Tampere District Court and Turku Court of Appeal to life imprisonment for the so-called dismemberment of Pirkkala on Midsummer 2003.
-The victim was 26-year-old Arto Malinen.
+Virpi Butt was sentenced in Tampere District Court and Turku Court of Appeal to life imprisonment for the dismemberment of 26-year-old Arto Malinen in Pirkkala on Midsummer 2003.